 I hate cleaning floors.
-Out of all my housecleaning duties it is my least favorite, mainly because it takes the most time and most of my clients are completely anal about them.
+Out of all my housecleaning duties it is my least favorite, mainly because it takes the most time and most of my clients are completely nuts about them.
 And rightly so, for the most part.
 If a house is completely clean, but the floors are dirty, the house will still appear messy.
 Inversely, sweeping and vacuuming the floors is the fastest way to make a house appear clean.
 Provided my elderly clients make it to the bathroom in time instead of me breaking out the scraper because that brown trail has already dried on the floor.

 I have a newer client who is a self-proclaimed “crazy person” about the floors.
 What constitutes a crazy floor person, you ask?
 Well I’ll tell you.
 After my four hours of regular cleaning, I have to move all the furniture in the bedrooms to one side of the room and vacuum the carpets, then do the same for the other side of the room.
 I use a hand-held carpet cleaner for any stains, some of which mysteriously appear under the bed.
 Where do they come from?
 Don’t wanna know.
 In the areas of the house with hardwood, I move the furniture in the same way, sweep, then mop with Murphy’s Oil Soap, then go over them again with a steamer mop.
 I often wonder if they are literally eating off the floors once I leave.